ctrlaltdad/2048/README.md

 - All simulation and heuristic results (histograms, heatmaps) are saved to `results.html`.
 - Each run is appended as a new section with a timestamp and run title.
 - You can open `results.html` in your browser to review all results and graphs from all runs.
+- Additionally, all runs are logged in `results.csv` for analysis.

 ## License
 Apache License 2.0